What is Critical battery life?

 The life of a battery is measured in charge cycles.
 If your battery’s failing, it doesn’t have any left.
 Some MacBook batteries have lifetimes of 300 cycles, some have 500 and even 1000.
 One charge cycle is when the battery uses all of its charge capacity.
 It doesn’t necessarily equal one charge, though: you can drain half of your battery one day, fully recharge it, and then do the same thing the next day — that will be approximately one cycle.

 The way you use your battery determines how soon these charge cycles get exhausted and influences battery health.
 Here’s what can cause a MacBook battery to fail sooner.

 When you constantly use your Mac at maximum brightness, with Bluetooth turned on and unused apps running in the background, the battery loses charge faster and, therefore, runs out of charge cycles sooner.

 According to Apple, the battery might lose some of its capacity if you store it fully charged for a long time.
 When you’re not planning on using your Mac for a while, charge it to 50% and leave it be.

 Just like you shouldn’t keep your Mac fully charged, you shouldn’t fully deplete the battery either.
 Constantly draining it into low percentages can eventually damage your battery.

-- Disable unnecessary launch agents and extensions (these are managed with the Extensions module, too).
+- Disable unnecessary extensions, launch agents and login items (these are managed with the Extensions and Optimization modules).
 The more stuff you have running, the faster your battery loses charge.

-- Keep an eye on battery health and the charge cycles used in CleanMyMac’s Dashboard.
+- Keep an eye on battery health and the charge cycles used in CleanMyMac’s Menu App.
 This will help you spot battery issues as soon as they arise.

-If you’re still using the trial version of CleanMyMac 3, you can buy the full version to use all modules and features without limitations.
+If you’re still using the trial version of CleanMyMac X, you can buy the full version to use all modules and features without limitations.